Citi is an advertising partner.

 - You consistently book travel through Expedia.

-Most people would be better off applying for the Wells Fargo Propel American Express® Card over the Expedia®+ Card from Citi.
-That's because the Wells Fargo Propel American Express® Card offers an ample 3% rewards rate on travel, transit and dining purchases.
+Most people would be better off applying for the Wells Fargo Propel American Express® card over the Expedia®+ Card from Citi.
+That's because the Wells Fargo Propel American Express® card lets you earn Earn 3X points on eating out, ordering in and popular streaming services, 3X points on gas stations, rideshares and transit, and 3X points on travel including flights, hotels, homestays and car rentals.
+Earn 1X points on other purchases.
 As you'll recall, the Expedia®+ Card from Citi earns a 3.5% rewards rate on Expedia purchases, but outside of that it'll get you a measly 0.7% rewards rate.
-Simply put, the Wells Fargo Propel American Express® Card offers more categories where you'll be able to earn a high rewards rate, making it a more versatile card.
-The Wells Fargo Propel American Express® Card even made it onto our list of the best travel credit cards.
+Simply put, the Wells Fargo Propel American Express® card offers more categories where you'll be able to earn a high rewards rate, making it a more versatile card.
+The Wells Fargo Propel American Express® card even made it onto our list of the best travel credit cards.

 Consider this if…